 Question 7: Can it be said that the possibility of the lodgement of a protection visa application by the Appellant did not excuse the Assistant Minister from assessing whether non-revocation would result in removal or indefinite detention, as the prospects of him being granted such visa were extremely slim, given the Assistant Minister's decision and the Appellant's criminal record?

-Question 8: With respect, does this decision echo the writer's opinion expressed in several articles that, if a court treats the materiality threshold other than being very low, it runs the risk of engaging in impermissible merits review?
+Question 8: If a court treats the materiality threshold other than being very low, does it run the risk of engaging in impermissible merits review?

 The FCAFC answered those questions as follows: